danielbodnar/awesome-stars/README.md

 ## firefox-extension

-- [navorite/sessionic](https://github.com/navorite/sessionic) - A web extension to save, manage and restore sessions and tabs.
+- [navorite/sessionic](https://github.com/navorite/sessionic) - A web extension to save, manage and restore sessions, windows and tabs.
 - [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer) - With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 - [webextension-toolbox/webextension-toolbox](https://github.com/webextension-toolbox/webextension-toolbox) - Small CLI toolbox for cross-browser WebExtension development
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks